 Halloween planning for the kiddos can be exhausting.
 When it comes to little kids and Halloween, you don't need to do much to make them happy.
 Simple activities and games will keep them entertained for hours.
 The secret is to keep them moving so they can work off that Halloween sugar rush.

-When it comes to little kids and crafts, make sure to use materials appropriate for their age, and have adult supervision with the creation.
+With little kids and crafts, use materials appropriate for their age, and have adult supervision with the creation.
 Googly eyes and other craft supplies can be a choking hazard for toddlers that stick items in their mouths.
-Additionally, toddlers will need supervision with scissors and glue sticks.
+Toddlers will need supervision with scissors and glue sticks.

 Little kids love to feel the world.
 Make it a little creepy by adding some Halloween-inspired mystery buckets.
 A bucket of guts might be some spaghetti and beans.
 While you could use cabbage as a brain box.
 Get them giggling and going EWWW as their imaginations are working overtime.